News / Record Keeping That Actually Helps Your Breedin...

 - How long since last production?

-Without this, you keep underperformers and sell animals that were actually producing.
+Without this, you keep underperformers and sell animals that were producing.

 Decision: How is my operation doing financially?